JohanMidthaug/Glove_Control_JetRacer/README.md

 ## Overview

-This project is for controlling JetRacer ROS AI via MQTT, I have provided a detailed description on how to initialize this project!
+This project is for controlling JetRacer ROS AI via MQTT, and what follows next is a detailed description on how to initialize this project.

 **Note:**
 This project depends on a separate project which has to run on the physical JetRacer.